 Australia's current account surplus narrows

-Australia's current account surplus in seasonally adjusted terms decreased $6.3 billion to $10.0 billion in the September quarter 2020, driven mainly by a decreased goods and services surplus, according to latest figures from the Australian Bureau of Statistics (ABS).
+Australia's current account surplus decreased by $9.3 billion to $12.7 billion (seasonally adjusted) in the December quarter 2021, according to latest figures from the Australian Bureau of Statistics (ABS).

 Balance of Payments components

 The decrease in the current account surplus was driven by a fall of $6.4 billion in the balance on goods and services surplus.
 Exports of goods and services fell $1.5 billion (1 per cent), while imports rose $4.9 billion (5 per cent).
 The net primary income deficit rose by $2.7 billion to $17.5 billion in the December quarter 2021.

 Head of International Statistics at the ABS, Andrew Tomadini, said: "The decrease in the Current Account surplus was driven by weaker exports of non-rural goods, while imports of intermediate goods rose."